lisa-lumos/Snowflake/09-data-sharing.md

 For personalized listings, you can replicate data upon consumer's request.

 ### Configuring and Using Data Exchanges
-You invite members using their Snowflake account name or account URL.
+You invite members using their Snowflake account name, or account URL.

 ### Requesting a New Data Exchange
 contact Snowflake Support, provide requested fields.